jonathanwindle-zz/musexp/musexp.md

 ### Switch and repeat

 After coming to an agreement (or disagreement as the case may be) the participant who was previously second now takes the role of the first participant and the process repeats.

 The game continues until one of the following conditions are met:

 * A predetermined number of rounds have passed previously agreed upon by the participants

 OR

 * One or both of the participants
     * is really board and can't imagine why they agreed to play this game
     * now has complete disdain for the others music selection
-    * are audiophiles, deeply enjoy the other participants music selection and now need to get a room
+    * are audiophiles, deeply enjoy the other participants music selection, and now need to get a room